Self-Guided Bike Tour in Vermont | VBT Bicycling Vacations Skip to Main Content

 Included Meals: Breakfast

-Move on from Middlebury today, choosing from several scenic routes that bring you into the heart of rural Vermont and to the picturesque shores of Lake Champlain.
-Begin with a ride along Middlebury’s peaceful back roads as the Hogback Mountain Ridge—a major foothill of the Green Mountains—rises before you.
-Two of your three options head north and deliver you to the tranquil village of Bristol, a gateway to the Green Mountains.
-By Vermont standards, the village is amazingly flat thanks to ancient geologic events that deposited a level “fan” of gravel at the New Haven River water gap.
-It’s an ideal spot to grab lunch at one of its cafes and enjoy a picnic on the green before browsing its interesting shops.
+Today, you leave Middlebury behind and ride into the heart of rural Vermont, eventually reaching the picturesque shores of Lake Champlain.
+Begin your journey along Middlebury’s peaceful back roads, as the Hogback Mountain Ridge—a major foothill of the Green Mountains—rises before you.
+Two of your three ride options head north to the tranquil village of Bristol, a gateway to the Green Mountains.
+Unusually flat by Vermont standards, Bristol sits on a level gravel fan deposited by ancient geologic events at the New Haven River water gap.
+It’s the perfect place to enjoy lunch at a local café, picnic on the green, or browse the town’s unique shops and galleries.

 Today's Ride Choices